 Which is great but of course, if you’re just trying to stream the latest ‘Game of Thrones’ onto your PC or laptop, you’re probably not that bothered about security only whether you can watch without buffering and in HD.
 The secret to this of course is speed, a speed VPN for PC is the important factor not whether someone can decrypt your data – a video stream isn’t that interesting anyway.

 There’s quite a few articles on this site about how you can hide your real IP address and use one from a different country.
-However most of these are based from the perspective of a computer or laptop, on these devices it’s much easier to buy software specifically designed to accomplish this task.
+However most of these are based from the perspective of a computer or laptop, on these devices it’s much easier to buy – ‘spoof my ip’ software specifically designed to accomplish this task.
 However many of us now, browse the web, watch movies on other devices too – ranging from tablets, smartphones and smart tvs.
-So here’s a quick introduction on how to ‘spoof my ip ipad’ or in English how I hide my IP address on an iPad (the title came from one of the comments on another post!)
+So here’s a quick introduction on how to spoof your ip address on an iPad or in English – how I hide my IP address on an iPad.

 So in this scenario, I’m travelling away from home and I just have my iPad with me – am I locked out of all my favorite shows because I can’t connect through a proxy server.
 Well no you’re not, in fact it’s just as easy to hide your IP address on a tablet as it is on a PC in fact you can usually use the same software or service.
 But for start let’s just put up a video showing you the process in case you don’t want to read the rest of this post.